HI! This page is a heavy work in progress!!!

 All of this is NOT to say that you should be intimidated; far from it.
 Red Dead 2's introduction to its world doesn't hold your hand, but features are introduced organically in the gameplay itself, so when you saddle up and head into the world outside of story missions, you're already well equipped to handle it.

 Its narrative is divided into six chapters and an epilogue, with the opening chapter working to orient you in the world, and introducing you to playing the role of Arthur Morgan, the "enforcer" in the Van der Linde gang.
 The game opens in a howling blizzard, into which the gang has fled from the law after a heist gone wrong.
 We don't get many details except the group is composed of a surprising hodgepodge of misfits, including women and a child.
 Everyone is struggling to survive, and as you progress, you learn to ride your horse through waist-high snow to meet up with your other gang members and find shelter.
 You learn bits and pieces here through conversations on horseback, the chapter progressing slowly as you rescue a newly widowed woman, Sadie Adler, from a rival gang, go hunting with a mixed race native/black man, Charles Smith, and make plans to rob said rival gang before departing from the harsh snowy mountain.
 The chapter is one long tutorial that serves the dual purpose of introducing you to the game's controls and features as well as the context that the rest of the narrative is about to unfold from.
-Chapter one ends in a train heist, with a nod to the classic western "Butch Cassidy and the Sundance Kid".
+Chapter one ends in a train heist and the gang's exodus from the mountains in its wake.

 And that's really the heart of the story right there; the end.
 As soon as you get that news, you know how this ends.
 The moments in between, your adventures lose their lightheartedness and whimsy and the tone shifts to a deep melancholy and existential introspection.
 You can choose to let Arthur extend the hand of mercy and help the people you encounter, trying to ease the weight of his past sins, or you can choose to save the effort and focus on helping Arthur and the few in his inner circle.
 You can decide if he takes that news of his imminent death and makes the last of his days worth it, or if he's going to keep going as he is until the very end, a victim of the same violence that he enacted on an innocent stranger.